terryc321/c2ffi/basic-sdl/problem-001/README.md

 rm -f simple simple.so
 # build binary executable to test sanity from c
 gcc -Wall -o simple simple.c
-# make shared library load into common lisp using cffi
+# make shared library "simple.so" load into common lisp using cffi
 gcc -Wall -shared -o simple.so -fPIC simple.c
 ```
 the common lisp code for the rectangle